Rokiis1/roadmap/tasks/QA/README.md

      4. Select a payment method and provide payment details.
      5. Confirm the order.
    - **Expected Result**: The customer should be able to successfully complete the entire checkout process, receive an order confirmation, and have the purchased items reflected in the order history.

-   This test scenario encompasses multiple test cases, each addressing a different step in the user's journey from product selection to order confirmation.
-It ensures the overall functionality and usability of the checkout process.
 ```

 ##